Gauss Law, Minimal Coupling and Fermionic PEPS for Lattice Gauge Theories: The Opposite Process: Eliminating the Fermions

 \subsection{Solving Gauss Law for the Matter Field}

-We have argued that the Gauss law (\ref{Gc}) is problematic to solve for the gauge field, since it is a differential equation with no unique solution, if the spatial dimension is more than one (and in the one dimensional case, what we get is nonlocal).
-However, note that if we see it as an equation for the matter, the setting is completely different: then, it is a very simple algebraic equation, in which the charge (or its density) - not a vector quantity - is already explicitly and uniquely given as a function of the divergence of the electric field.
+We have argued that the Gauss law~\eqref{Gc} is problematic to solve for the gauge field, since it is a differential equation with no unique solution, if the spatial dimension is more than one (and in the one dimensional case, the solution is unique but nonlocal).
+However, note that if we see it as an equation for the matter, the setting is completely different: then, it is a very simple algebraic equation, in which the charge (or its density) -- not a vector quantity -- is already explicitly and uniquely given as a function of the divergence of the electric field.

-Therefore, in cases where each local charge $Q\left(\mathbf{x}\right)$ eigenstate is obtained uniquely by a single configuration of the matter degree of freedom at $\mathbf{x}$, one could indeed write down an "opposite" unitary transformation; that will take a gauge invariant state or Hamiltonian, with both matter and gauge fields as quantum degrees of freedom, and decouple the matter using the Gauss laws.
+Therefore, in cases where each local charge $Q\left(\vb{x}\right)$ eigenstate is obtained uniquely by a single configuration of the matter degree of freedom at $\vb{x}$, one could indeed write down an "opposite" unitary transformation; that will take a gauge invariant state or Hamiltonian, with both matter and gauge fields as quantum degrees of freedom, and decouple the matter using the Gauss laws.
 This produces a state, or a Hamiltonian, without the symmetry, but also without the Gauss law constraints; with the same physical information, and effectively less degrees of freedom.
 It is, in fact, a controlled operation that changes the state of the matter at each vertex, controlled by the values of the electric field on the links around it.
 It is a well known procedure for Higgs matter fields, known as fixing the \emph{unitary gauge}.